microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 .catch(console.error);
 ```

-### Listing Conversations in CosmosDB
+### Listing Conversations in Cosmos DB

-This middleware also exposes an API, `listTranscripts`, which returns a promise that resolves to a list of all conversation activities for a **channel id** from the CosmosDB transcript store.
+This middleware also exposes an API, `listTranscripts`, which returns a promise that resolves to a list of all conversation activities for a **channel id** from the Cosmos DB transcript store.

 It takes the following parameters:
 - `channelId` - (String - required) Identifier for the channel of interest.